 - Are you tracking hot and cold complaints?
 Notice any patterns?

 Building automation won’t replace regular inspections

 Most buildings these days have technological systems in place to help avoid wasteful situations.
 They are incredibly helpful, and we at LogCheck advocate their use.
-That being said, your BMS or BAS won’t tell you everything.
+That said, your BMS or BAS won’t tell you everything.
 Routine inspections are still the best way to realize these seasonal opportunities for savings.

-That being said, you don’t need to eschew technology altogether.
 Many engineers use LogCheck to help them recognize areas to improve their operations.
 If you haven’t tried our mobile inspection application yet, now is a great time to get started.
 Click the button below to try LogCheck and see if it’s right for you: